jbpixel52/CEtisfy/README.md

 # CEtisfy
- ML and Research school project
+ ML and Research project for school purposes